 powered by Advanced iFrame.
 Get the Pro version on CodeCanyon.

 Try to hike this trail in the early spring, fall, or winter months.

 Hiking this trail in the summer will be agonizingly hot and sunny, especially since there’s hardly any shade.
 So, plan your trip accordingly!

 Starting off at the parking lot, I made my way around the gates.
 This is where the trailhead begins.

-Looking over my right-hand side, I could see the parking lot of a popular hike known as the Bridge to Nowhere.
-That’ll be another adventure for another day.
+As I looked to my right, I could see the parking lot for a popular hike known as the Bridge to Nowhere, but that’s a different adventure for another day.

 The view here is really nice, too!